It used to be that old people lived wherever they lived – and that was that.

 Beginning a century or so ago you could move into a retirement community for as long as you could stand it (or stand up), then would be whisked away to an old age home.

 Now there are choices.
-So many choices you could have a multiple strokes just thinking about them.
+So many choices you could have multiple strokes just thinking about them.

 There’s staying put (aka aging in place) where you don’t go anywhere and you’re taken care of by people or robots.
-Or you can move to an adult community which are no different than old-fashioned retirement communities except they have internet and yoga mats.
+Or you can move to one of thousands of adult communities that are no different than old-fashioned retirement communities except they have internet and yoga mats.
 Or you can buy/rent a house/condo with a few friends and do a Golden Girls/Boys/Boys & Girls thing.
 Or you can buy a motor home, drive it around for a few years until you get bored, then park it somewhere.
 Or you can purchase a ready-made tiny house and have a helicopter dump it in one of your children’s backyards.

 The possibilities are endless until the end.